MohdRas/kubernetes/README.md

   - kublet
   - kubeproxy
   - container runtime ( **containerd or CRI-O**)
+    - New Flow: **kubelet -> containerd (or CRI-O)**
+    - The Present: The CRI-Compliant Era (Kubernetes 1.24+)
+    - Now, the kubelet only communicates with runtimes that directly implement the CRI standard.
+The two most popular CRI-compliant runtimes today are:
+    - containerd:
+       - high-level container runtime that Docker itself uses under the hood!
+When you install Docker, you are also installing containerd.
+       - Kubernetes can now bypass the Docker daemon and talk directly to containerd.
+    - CRI-O:
+       - Container Runtime Interface
+       - lightweight container runtime built specifically for Kubernetes.
+It implements the CRI and nothing more.

 # worker node
  - kubelet, container runtime ( containerd or CRI-O ) and network proxy.